SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-15-monogame-modularisation.markdown

 # What did XNA ever do for us?

-As part of the delivery of XNA, each focal area had its own namespace and its own library.&nbsp; This helped when you only wanted certain portions of the framework or wanted to replace parts of it with your own.&nbsp; This is what XNA looked like in the end:
+As part of the delivery of XNA, each focal area had its own namespace and its own library.
+This helped when you only wanted certain portions of the framework or wanted to replace parts of it with your own.
+This is what XNA looked like in the end:

-&nbsp;

 - Microsoft.Xna.Framework.dll
 - Microsoft.Xna.Framework.Avatar.dll